Saied74/stationmaster/README.md

 components.
 The output of the DDS directly drives the radio VFO input.
 The NuElec DDS module is available from Amazon.

-The VFO module also reads the radio bandswitch.
+The VFO module also reads the radio band switch.
 Even though given the pin count of the Arduino Uno R4 Minima a diode encoder is not necessary, since I am using part of a printed circuit board I made for another project I do encode the 8 switch settings into a 3 bit code that is read by